JustinBeckwith/justinbeckwith.github.io/_posts/2010-12-28-bootstrapping-image-based-bookmarklets.md

 });
 {% endhighlight %}

 And for now, that's it.
-For the source to this project, visit my <a href="https://github.com/JustinBeckwith/Chogger-Bookmarklet" target="_blank">GitHub</a>.
+For the source to this project, visit my [GitHub](https://github.com/JustinBeckwith/Chogger-Bookmarklet).